-Taiwan is an industrialized nation in the top 25% of the world's economies.
+Taiwan is an advanced economy classified as high income.
 Located in northeast Asia off the East China sea (north of the Philippines), the climate is classified as humid temperate (no dry season) in the north and humid equatorial (short dry season) in the south.

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against hepatitis A, hepatitis B, influenza, Japanese encephalitis, measles, mumps, rubella, or rabies.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.

 See also: Library article for Malaria